jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 As I described in the last post, sbt is a task engine, and tasks declare dependencies that are executed before, and provided as input, to them.
 In the above example, it doesn't look like this is happening at all, what it looks like is that when the `sources` task is executed, it executes the `managedSources` task by calling `value`, and the `unmanagedSources` task by calling `value`, and then concatenates their results together.
 There is a macro that is transforming this code to something that does declare dependencies, and takes the inputs of those dependencies and passes them to the implementation.

-So let's implement what the macro produces, let's declarce this setting from first principles.
+So in order to understand what the macro is doing for us, let's implement this ourselves manually - let's declarce this setting from first principles.

 Firstly, we're going to use the `<<=` operator instead, this is how to say that I am declaring this task to be dependent on other tasks.
 Now, we could do a very straight forward declaration to another task: